-Bita Riazati has knowledge of, and had extensive training in management, assessment and diagnosis.
-She is trained in psychological interventions, psychodynamic therapy and applied psychoanalytic treatments for anxiety, depression and a wide range of disorders.
-She also offers psychoanalysis in Melbourne.
-Home
+Bita Riazati is a qualified psychologist and a Lacanian psychoanalyst in Melbourne.
+She has knowledge of, and had extensive training in management, assessment and diagnosis.
+She is trained in offering a range of clinical interventions and psychoanalytic therapy in Melbourne for anxiety, depression and a wide range of disorders.
+She offers Lacanian psychoanalysis in Melbourne.

 – Bita Riazati –